Fear not, procrastinators! I've solved Father's Day for you

-Okay, all you spouses, sons and daughters: Procrastinate no more.
-Father's Day is just four days away, meaning you have precious little time left to make your gift-buying decisions.
+OK, all you spouses, sons and daughters: Procrastinate no more.
+Father's Day is just three days away, meaning you have precious little time left to make your gift-buying decisions.

 Fortunately, many stores are positioned to help last-minute shoppers.
 Amazon Prime subscribers can, of course, get two-day shipping on most items -- possibly even one-day shipping, which would theoretically give you until Friday to pick a gift.